hashicorp/terraform-provider-azurerm/website/docs/r/media_transform.html.markdown

 * `preset` - (Optional) A `preset` block as defined below.

 * `relative_priority` - (Optional) Sets the relative priority of the TransformOutputs within a Transform.
-This sets the priority that the service uses for processing TransformOutputs.
+This sets the priority that the service uses for processing Transform Outputs.
 Possibles value are `High`, `Normal` or `Low`.

 ---